Wycliffe-USA/mpdx-ios-client-app/README.md

 MPDX Client Example App
 =======================

-Example project to facilitate in the creation of your templated MPDX iOS App.
+In this repository you will find 2 xcode example projects to facilitate in the creation of your templated MPDX iOS App.
+1 project uses the Cocoapods dependency manager to pull in the MPDXiOSLib and another uses Swift Package Manager to pull in the MPDXiOSLib.

 ### Requirements

-Xcode Version: 14.2 <br>
+Example Projects Completed in Xcode Version 14.2 <br>
-Swift Version: 5.7 <br>
+Minimum iOS Target of iOS 14 for MPDXiOSLib  <br>
-Minimum iOS Target: iOS 14 <br>
+Either Cocoapods or Swift Package Manager Dependency Manager for MPDXiOSLib <br>

-MPDXiOSLib: (Supports both Cocoapods and Swift Package Manager) <br>
+### Steps To Create Templated MPDX iOS App

 Follow these outlined steps to get your Xcode project setup and running against the MPDXiOSLib code-base.